Loading...

 The Manual and the policies are not contracts with any employee.
 Nothing in this Manual creates nor is intended to create a promise or representation of continued employment for any employee upon which any employee should rely.
 The employee is employed "at-will."

 The Manual is current as of the publication date.
-Consolidated Learning Center, Inc., Jelly Bean Junction Learning Centers and The Barrington School may change, withdraw, apply or amend any of the policies or benefits, including those covered in this Manual, at any time, with or without notice.
+Barrington School may change, withdraw, apply or amend any of the policies or benefits, including those covered in this Manual, at any time, with or without notice.

-This Consolidated Learning Center, Inc., Jelly Bean Junction Learning Centers and The Barrington School Employee Policy Manual is not intended to be an all-inclusive document.
-Employees are to follow administrative rules and conduct themselves appropriately at all times.
-Consolidated Learning Center, Inc., Jelly Bean Junction Learning Centers and The Barrington School are at-will employers.
+This Manual is not intended to be an all-inclusive document.
+Employees are to follow administrative rules and always conduct themselves appropriately.
+All Barrington School locations are at-will employers.

-The Companies – Term used for all Companies (Consolidate Learning Centers, Jelly Bean Junction Learning Centers, The Barrington School, The Barrington School Franchise locations.
+Barrington School – Term used for all Barrington Schools, The Barrington School & Barrington School Franchise locations.

 THIS MANUAL IS NOT INTENDED AS AN EXPRESS OR IMPLIED CONTRACT OF EMPLOYMENT.
-CONSOLIDATED LEARNING CENTER, INC., JELLY BEAN JUNCTION LEARNING CENTERS AND THE BARRINGTON SCHOOL RESERVES THE RIGHT TO TERMINATE THE ASSOCIATION OF ANY EMPLOYEE AT ANY TIME, WITH OR WITHOUT CAUSE.
+BARRINGTON SCHOOL RESERVES THE RIGHT TO TERMINATE THE ASSOCIATION OF ANY EMPLOYEE AT ANY TIME, WITH OR WITHOUT CAUSE.

 1.1 Equal Employment Opportunity

-The Companies do not discriminate on the basis of race, color, religion, national origin, sex, age, sexual preference, disability or veteran status in their procedures of employment, including hiring, promotion, discipline, discharge, pay, fringe benefits, job training classification, and/or referral.
-The Companies abide by all federal and state laws regarding employment practices, including but not limited to, the Americans with Disabilities Act.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, Barrington School does not discriminate on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity in their procedures of employment, including hiring, promotion, discipline, discharge, pay, fringe benefits, job training classification, and/or referral.
+Barrington Schools’ abide by all federal and state laws regarding employment practices, including but not limited to, the Americans with Disabilities Act.

-Violations of the harassment and discrimination policy shall not be permitted and shall result in appropriate disciplinary action, up to and including termination.
-The Companies will not tolerate retaliation towards any staff person who reports, charges, testifies, and/or assists in an investigation involving harassment claims.
+Violations of the Policy Prohibiting Harassment, Discrimination, and Retaliation shall not be permitted and shall result in appropriate disciplinary action, up to and including termination.
+Barrington School will not tolerate retaliation towards any staff person who reports, charges, testifies, and/or assists in an investigation involving harassment, discrimination, or retaliation claims.

-Professionals, employees, and volunteers of The Companies shall not engage in sexual abuse, sexual harassment, sexual misconduct, and Physical abuse, Physical Neglect, Lack of supervision, Emotional Maltreatment, Educational Maltreatment, and/or Moral-Legal Maltreatment of Children, youth, and adults.
+Professionals, employees, and volunteers of Barrington School shall not engage in sexual abuse, sexual harassment, sexual misconduct, physical abuse, physical neglect, lack of supervision, emotional maltreatment, educational maltreatment, and/or moral-legal maltreatment of children, youth, and adults.

 Definitions